 She has appeared in numerous concerts in the Philippines and the United States performing in venues such as the Cultural Center of the Philippines, the National Arts Center of the Philippines, Amarnick-Goldstein Concert Hall, Wold Performing Arts Center, and Cherry Logan Emerson Concert Hall.
 She participated in festivals such as the Piano Teachers Guild of the Philippines Annual Festivals, Paulinian Music Festival, and PASINAYA Open House Festival.
-She was an alumna at the Brancaleoni International Music Festival in Summer 2021 and the Baltimore International Piano Festival in Summer 2017.
+She was an alumna at the Baltimore International Piano Festival in 2017, Brancaleoni International Music Festival in 2021, the Prague Piano Festival in 2022, and the Walled City International Piano Festival in Derry, Northern Ireland in 2023 where she performed in masterclasses and concerts.
 She has performed in masterclasses with renowned pianists such as Rebecca Penneys, Alexander Shtarkman, Daniel Shapiro, and Kirill Gerstein among others.
-In Summer 2022, she participated at the Prague Piano Festival where she performed in masterclasses and concerts.

 Nicole studied with the late Professor Nita Quinto and Professor Carmencita Arambulo while attending the Philippine High School for the Arts as a National Government Scholar.
 She graduated Magna cum laude from the Lynn University Conservatory of Music with a degree in Bachelor of Music in Piano Performance under the tutelage of Dr. Roberta Rust.
-She recently received her Master of Music in Piano Performance at the University of South Florida under the guidance of Dr. Svetozar Ivanov.
+She received her Master of Music in Piano Performance at the University of South Florida under the guidance of Dr. Svetozar Ivanov.